DrPaulBrewer/market-agents/README.md

 Provides EventEmitter Agent framework for robot trading in economic and financial simulations

-## Documentation
+## Programmer's Documentation

-The [ESDoc hosted documentation for market-agents](https://doc.esdoc.org/github.com/DrPaulBrewer/market-agents/) may be preferable as it should include both this information and documentation automatically generated from the source code and source code comments.
+The [JSDoc documentation for market-agents](https://drpaulbrewer.github.io/market-agents) is automatically generated from the source code of this module.

 ## Installation